DevExpress/devextreme-documentation/concepts/Common/Integration Guides/60 Manage Amazon S3 Storage with DevExtreme Components/50 FileManager.md

       abortFileUpload,
     });

-In this scenario, the final copmonent configuration is very straightforward:
+In this particular scenario, final component configuration is straightforward:

 ---